Grounds of a labour ban

 Duration of labour bans

-The labour ban could be for one-year or permanent.
+The labour ban can be for one-year or permanent.

 Effect of labour ban on visa